Some Seniors are Facing Financial Peril: 5 Ways to Help Take Control

 For example, you might offer to help with snow removal so your parents don’t need to hire someone, while your brother may take over the cable bill.

-But when considering financial help, West says, be self-aware about your own circumstances to avoid getting into trouble.
+But when considering financial help, West says, be self-aware of your own circumstances to avoid trouble.

 For example, you might encounter difficult choices along the way, such as whether to assist your parents with their debt or save for your own child’s education.

-West says when you’re faced with an overwhelming decision, you should try to talk through what would happen if you failed to pay each expense in order to determine your top priority.
+West says when you’re faced with an overwhelming decision, you should try to talk through what would happen if you failed to pay each expense to determine your top priority.

-Are there any expenses that may result in an unacceptable consequence if they don’t get addressed?
+Are there any expenses that may result in an unacceptable consequence if they aren’t addressed?

-For example, if someone is about to be discharged from a nursing home, paying for their care might rise to a greater level of urgency than paying off your mortgage early.
+For example, if someone is about to be discharged from a nursing home, paying for their care might take on greater urgency than paying off your mortgage early.

-If you do decide to contribute financially, be wary of how entangled your finances can become.
+If you do decide to contribute financially, be wary of how quickly your finances can become entangled.

-Avoid co-signing a loan or adding your parents as authorized users to your credit cards, or you could become responsible for paying off their debt later on.
+Avoid co-signing a loan or adding your parents as authorized users to your credit cards, or you could later be responsible for paying off their debt.

 If it makes sense, consider helping your parents find the tools and services they need to make better financial decisions on their own.

-That can help save both you and them financial and emotional stress.
+That can help you and them avoid financial and emotional stress.

 The right resources for your parents will depend on what they need the most help with.

-If getting out of debt is a priority, consider directing them to the National Foundation for Credit Counseling, a nonprofit organization that helps people with debt management plans.
+If getting out of debt is a priority, consider directing them to the National Foundation for Credit Counseling, a nonprofit organization that offers debt management plans.

-Or, if you feel that your parents need financial literacy help to fully understand their situation, you might direct them to the online resources provided by the Consumer Financial Protection Bureau
+Or, if you feel that your parents need financial literacy help to understand their situation fully, you might direct them to the online resources provided by the Consumer Financial Protection Bureau

 You could also look into state and federal benefits programs your parents might be eligible for.
 And if their income has changed, they may qualify for Medicaid or SNAP